 This item will prove helpful if you are stuck in the snow and can’t rock your way out of it.
 Use a snow shovel to dig out the snow around your tires to help move the car.

 If the above method doesn’t work, try pouring some sand or cat litter under your tires for extra traction to help you out of the snow.

 You don’t want to become dehydrated or hungry while waiting for help to arrive, do you?
 Keep some spare water bottles and non-perishable foods (such as cereal or granola bars) in your car to hold you over.

 In the event your clothes get wet from the snow, you don’t want to be sitting in waterlogged clothes until help shows up.
 Always keep a change of clothing in your car, along with a hat and gloves to keep you extra warm in case your heater isn’t working.

 Windshield scraper or brush

 This item is extra important because you need to be able to see out of your windshields to make it home safely, don’t you?
 Always keep a windshield scraper or brush handy to clear up the snow from your view.

 For those who have precious cargo, the harsh cold makes the vehicle’s seats freezing!
 Some vehicles have the luxury of heated seats; however, most toddler car seats don’t come with said feature.
 Therefore, the little ones could use extra help to keep them warm and toasty.
 A winter car seat cover won’t jeopardize the safety of the seat and will keep the toddler warm right where they are.

-Be smarter this winter and keep the 9 most essential car items for winter in case of a break down or another emergency – better safe than sorry drive smart!
+Be smarter this winter and keep the 9 most essential car items for winter in case of a break down or another emergency – better safe than sorry!